 Alphabet boards are usually a part of a teacher’s toolkit and are found in most preschool classrooms.
 As letters are introduced, the teacher and students can affix letters and pictures beginning with the corresponding letters to boards to create an alphabet display.
 The active use of alphabet boards during lessons contributes to students’ intake of the alphabet lesson, while the presence of the board helps students passively identify and memorize the letters.

-At Rothewood Academy, we understand and appreciate the importance of early learning of the alphabet.
+At Rothewood Daycare and Preschool Academy, we understand and appreciate the importance of early learning of the alphabet.
 It is a crucial building block for academic success.
 Our passionate and well-trained teachers are ready to begin setting the alphabet foundation for your little ones’ journey to success.
 Contact us via our online form if you have any questions regarding our institution or schedule a tour today.